thanhleviet/make_prokka_db/README.md

 ## Dependencies

-The script is written in python3
+The script requires python 3.7

 Before running the script, please make sure you have the following dependencies: cd-hit, blast, ncbi-genome-download, biopython